pommelstrike/bg3_atlas_icon_export/README.md

 ## Overview

-`ExportIcons.jsx` is a Photoshop JSX script designed to streamline the export of icons for the various resolutions need to make a BG3 UI icon in modkit.
-The script starts by exporting a 1000x1000 pixel "original" image and then creates scaled-down versions for `380x380px`, `144x144px`, and `64x64px` resolutions.
+`ExportIcons.jsx` is a Photoshop JSX script designed to streamline the export of icons for the 3 resolutions need to make a BG3 UI icons in modkit.
+The script exports the "original" 1000x1000px image and scaled-down versions for `380x380px`, `144x144px`, and `64x64px` resolutions needed for Tooltip and Controller UIs.

 ## Guide
 - Visit my guide on mod.io for details